Ljubljana: Popular urban culture and alternative scene

-A Ljubljana equivalent of Copenhagen's Freetown Christiania, a self-proclaimed autonomous Metelkova neighbourhood, was set up in a former Austro-Hungarian barracks that were built in 1882.
+A Ljubljana equivalent of Copenhagen's Freetown Christiania, a self-proclaimed autonomous Metelkova neighbourhood, was set up in a former Austro-Hungarian barracks that was built in 1882.

 In 1993, the seven buildings and 12500 m2 of space were turned into art galleries, artist studios, and seven nightclubs, including two LGBTQ+ venues, playing host to music from hardcore to jazz to dub to techno.
 Celica Hostel is adjacent to Metelkova with rooms artistically decorated by Metelkova artists.
 A new part of the Museum of Modern Art is the nearby Museum of Contemporary Art.
 Another alternative culture centre is located in the former Rog factory.
 Both Metelkova and the Rog factory complex are near the city centre.

+In 2023, the Rog factory underwent a complete renovation and rebranding, and it is now known as Center Rog.
+Center Rog has nineteen project studios and five residential apartments in addition to a new branch of the Ljubljana City Library (Rog Library), a large exhibition and event hall, a café, bistro, and restaurant, and several shops with local products.